<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=948485148548743&amp;ev=PageView&amp;noscript=1">

 We are here to help you navigate through the financial aid process.

 Our goal to help assure that all qualified candidates have the opportunity to enroll at Labouré.
-In the Office of Financial Aid, we can help by awarding scholarships, grants, employment aid when available, and low-interest student loans.
+In the Financial Aid Office, we can help by offering scholarships, grants, employment aid when available, and low-interest student loans.

 We also provide counseling to students and their families on the cost of their education and ways in which financial aid may be obtained.

-Financial aid can be merit-based (awarded on the basis of standards such as academic achievement) or need-based (awarded on the basis of financial need as determined by the FAFSA).
+Financial aid can be merit-based (offered on the basis of standards such as academic achievement) or need-based (offered on the basis of financial need as determined by the FAFSA).
 Most scholarships are merit-based, while grants, loans, and work-study are generally need-based.

 Below, we'll cover the basics of what financial aid is available, and how to apply.
 For more detailed information on any topic, please use the links provided.